PolyglotSymposium/pyfreeverse/README.md

 appends the word "should" to the beginning of that description of that clause The alternative is to use the `expect` function for expect-style assertions in a leaf node that has not been wrapped with should.
-This should also reduce code duplication because you can easy form a set of specs around one object or action and do not have to repeat those since you can break the code down into "clauses".
+This should also reduce code duplication because you can easy form a set of tests around one object or action and do not have to repeat those since you can break the code down into "clauses".
 Also, there is a Result object which is illustrated below.
 In case it was not clear above, the piping would be independent for each leaf node; i.e.